ArdeleanRichard/Zero-Inflated-Time-Series-Generation/README.md

 # Zero Inflated Time Series Generation

-This repository contains the code and configurations for a study submitted as a scientific research article.
+This repository contains the code and configurations for a study submitted as a scientific research article including two new proposed approach for zero inflated time series generation.

 <!--
 [![DOI](https://img.shields.io/badge/DOI-10.3390/diagnostics15141823-blue)](https://doi.org/10.3390/diagnostics15141823)